Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 It is likely that one of the main reasons you are onboarding Domotz is so that you can receive notifications (alerts) when something is not working as expected on your network.

-Domotz has two different ways send alerts, the “Personal Alerts” and “Shared Alerts”.
+Domotz has two different ways to send alerts, the “Personal Alerts” and “Shared Alerts”.

-The main difference between the two is that the Personal Alerts are user based and support email and Domotz mobile app push notifications, while the Shared Alerts are team based and support a variety of ticketing system, as well as email, and webhooks.
+The main difference between the two is that Personal Alerts are user-based and support only email and Domotz mobile app push notifications, whereas Shared Alerts are team-based and support a wider range of integrations, including ticketing systems, as well as email and webhooks.

-For the purpose of quickly setting up a Domotz agent during your trial, we will first focus on personal alerts.
+For the purpose of quickly setting up a Domotz Collector during your trial, we will focus on the Shared Alerts that is created by default with your account.

 Monitoring a Specific Device